Is there really a difference between minoxidil for men and minoxidil for women? Or is it a gimmick created by the manufacturers to make you buy more?

 In fact, it's easier than ever to try it:

-- Clinically proven to reduce hair loss
+- Clinically tested to reduce hair loss

 - Free shipping and free returns